McFarland Mall: History

-The grand opening of McFarland Mall was at 9:30 am on Wednesday, February 19, 1969.
+McFarland Mall opened at 9:30 am on February 19, 1969.
 Tuscaloosa Mayor George Van Tassel and Tuscaloosa County Probate Judge John Puryear held the ribbon at the mall's main entrance.
 Mary Katherine Hinton, 7, and Elizabeth Russell Hinton, 5, daughters of co-developer, James "Jimmy" Hinton, cut the ribbon, signaling the opening of the mall.

 Stores opening that day included: The ABC (Alabama Beverage Control) Store, Auto-Lec, Bell Shoes, Butler's Shoes, City National Bank, Drapery Shop (Drapes, Inc.), Eleanor Shop, Fair Snacks, Gayfers, Gilberg's Fabrics, Lawson's Gifts, Lorch's Diamond Shop, Mall Barber Shop, Mall Shoe Repair, McArthur Furniture, Munford Do-It-Yourself, Myrl's Boutique, Newsom Record Shop, Northington Laundry, Orange Julius, Paul Brown Hallmark Cards Shop, Pizitz, Postle Appliance Center, Raymon's, Singer Sewing Center, U.S. Post Office, Wagner's Shoes, Webster's Men's Wear, and WTBC Radio Station.

 Stores scheduled to open later were: Baskin Robbins, Chuck Collins Studio, Color Corner Photo Service, Jacobs Drug and Cafeteria, Lee Roy Jordan's Flaming Steakhouse, Loft Candy, NGC Twin Theaters, Spiller's Pet Center, and The Swiss Colony.

 Ward Morrow McFarland, son of co-developer, Ward W. McFarland, was the appointed mall manager.

 The center was originally developed at an estimated $4.5 million by Ward Wharton McFarland and James Hinton.
 When it opened, McFarland Mall was the sixth fully enclosed mall constructed in the state of Alabama after Eastwood Mall in Birmingham, Heart of Huntsville Mall and The Mall in Huntsville, Bel Air Mall in Mobile and Southgate Mall in Muscle Shoals.
 Gayfers, Woolco (which had opened in November 1967), and Winn-Dixie (which had opened in an out-parcel in 1968) anchored the one-story new mall.
 Gayfers added a second floor to its store in 1975 and remained the only two-story tenant.
 Woolco closed in 1983 and was replaced by Zayre that same year.
 Following the demise of Zayre in 1989, the anchor space was divided into several smaller spaces.
 Jefferson Home Furniture (later Heilig-Meyers), T.J.
 Maxx and Drug Mart moved into the spaces, of which only T.J.
 Maxx opened out into the mall.